grow with these

 We’ll make sure you’re using it in all the right places and that it’s the approved version set up in your Brand Guidelines.

-When you’re consistent you’ll help build loyalty and trustwith your prospective parents.
+When you’re consistent you’ll help build loyalty and trust with your prospective clients.

 What color is UPS?
 What color is Google?
 What color is Pizza Hut?

-Color can make a significant impact on perceptions of your school.
+Color can make a significant impact on perceptions of your business, ministry or Christian school.

-Being consistent with your color usage across your website and other branding materials continues to build loyalty and trust with your prospective parents.
+Being consistent with your color usage across your website and other branding materials continues to build loyalty and trust with your prospective clients.

 The fonts you use help tie the rest of your Branding Guidelines together.

-You’ll want to stay consistent on your letterhead, cards, website and all the rest of your marketing collateral to build loyalty and trust with your prospective parents.
+You’ll want to stay consistent on your letterhead, cards, website and all the rest of your marketing collateral to build loyalty and trust with your prospective clients.
 We’ll help you make that happen.